-Economic Development and Public Finance Division
+Public Finance and Regulatory Analysis Division

 Alastair McFarlane, Director

-Office of Policy Development
+Office of the Deputy Assistant Secretary for Policy Development

 The Office of Policy Development (OPD) engages in policy analysis, policy development, research and data analysis, and dissemination of policy and research findings.
 In addition, OPD analyzes legislative proposals, develops legislative initiatives, interprets statutory guidance, and prepares regulatory guidance.
-OPD consists of two divisions that have distinct but related responsibilities.

 Policy Development Division